matteosodano/Singularities_UR10/README.md

 # Effects of Singularities in the Kinematic Control of the Robot Manipulator Universal Robot UR10
 Developed by: M. Sodano (2018).

-Supervisors: prof. A. De Luca.
+Supervisor: prof. A. De Luca.

 Achievement: Bachelor thesis (partial). \
 <br>